glenlakehoa/judicial-declaration/assignment/README.md

 ## Conclusion

-Mark III Properties, LLC, as successor of Four Bees assigned all rights, duties and responsbilities of the Declarant to the Association, as recorded at the Spartanburg County Register of Deeds, Deed Book 126-Q, Page 731.
+Mark III Properties, LLC, as successor of Four Bees, assigned all rights, duties and responsbilities of the Declarant to the Association, as recorded at the Spartanburg County Register of Deeds, Deed Book 126-Q, Page 731.